 Are you a leader or a follower?
-This question is one more often than not people would rather avoid as such the debate on who we really are and what we truly need continues.
+This question is one most people would rather avoid, as such the debate on who we really are and what we truly need continues.
 In order to better understand which one of the two are we, and which can serve us best, we need to take a minute to look at the root of things.
 At the root of this long debated question, lies words.
 Words are power and for those of you who do not believe in the power of words, I invite you to take a deeper look at how words can help build or hurt others; words can do more than just that….

 1) The words we use every single day have great impact:

 How many of us say “yes” when we really mean to say “no”?
 Many of us tend to do this many times during the day.
 Too many people tend to say yes when they really want to say no, out of fear they may be labeled “rude” or fear of hurting someone else’s feelings by being honest in their opinion about a particular thing, person or subject.
 However in simply agreeing when we would rather not, or simply denying our own beliefs or opinions in exchange for approval, we rob ourselves of the opportunity to experience healthy relationships (whether filial, romantic, or otherwise).
 We don’t have to be rude on how we say things; honesty about how we really feel will remain the best policy; it comes down to how we say things instead of denying ourselves by denying our opinions or feelings.